 Thinking Outside the Box about math and our youth.

-Due to systems that have failed a number of our youth, math and literacy skills are in sad shortage for many – especially young women in Detroit.
+A number of systems have failed a great deal of our youth.
+Math and literacy skills are in sad shortage for many – especially young women in Detroit.

 We’re talkin’ about fundamental skills that open doors and create opportunities.
 Without em’ – forget it.

 We’re living through what many experts call The Fourth Industrial Revolution.
 They say the first one started hundreds of years ago, when hand production methods first shifted to steam and water use.
 We get the second one when new technologies lead to extensive railroad and telegraph networks – transferring people, ideas and electricity like never before.
 These advancements begin molding and shaping American society long before most people alive today were even born.
 And those with the access to education and resources for plugging into the mushrooming number of well-paying jobs prospered accordingly.

 Over-packed urban neighborhoods were abandoned for little boxes on a suburban hilltop.
 White picket fences and all that.
 The bells and whistles got fancier.
 We even get a third, digital revolution towards the end of the 20th century.

 We know who got left behind.
 Not for nothing, but many of the same communities left behind on all that were – and are – simply too busy struggling for basic stuff – like liberty.

 And now we got Googles and Apples and self-driving cars.
 Forget about fully automated (no humans) McDonald’s – they’re already making plans for fully automated plants and factories.

 STEM – an acronym that stands for Science, Technology, Engineering and Math – is the school of the future.